avbotz/maritime/docs/README.md

 * We use the [Waterlinked A-50 DVL](https://waterlinked.github.io/dvl/dvl-a50/).
 Its [Baud Rate](https://en.wikipedia.org/wiki/Baud) is 115200.

-* The DVL sends data to the microcontroller (currently [STM32 Nucleo F767ZI](https://docs.zephyrproject.org/latest/boards/arm/nucleo_f767zi/doc/index.html)) through UART.
+* The DVL sends data to the microcontroller (currently [STM32 Nucleo H743ZI](https://docs.zephyrproject.org/latest/boards/arm/nucleo_h743zi/doc/index.html)) through UART.

 * The serial protocol for the A-50 can be found [here](https://waterlinked.github.io/dvl/dvl-protocol/#serial-protocol).
-We are primarily interested in the velocity reports, which are sent as a string in the following format:
+We are primarily interested in the velocity reports, which are sent as a string, one character at a time, in the following format:
 ```
 wrz,[vx],[vy],[vz],[valid],[altitude],[fom],[covariance],[time_of_validity],[time_of_transmission],[time],[status]
 ```

+## DVL Switch

+The problem with the Waterlinked A-50 DVL is that on startup, it sends a 10 microsecond ~5 V spike to the microcontroller's pin, which can brick our pin.
+To fix this, we have a DVL relay switch, which by default disconnects the microcontroller to the DVL's UART wires.
+When the sub is unkilled, we assume the spike has passed and we trigger the relay to connect the UART lines.
+When the sub is killed, we tell the relay to disconnect the lines for safety.

+The relay is connected to a GPIO pin on the microcontroller.
+To trigger the relay, we set that pin to a HIGH state, where the pin sends out a voltage.
+This causes the relay to connect the DVL UART lines.
+To turn off the rleay, we set that pin to a LOW state, where the pin does not send voltage.
+This causes the relay to disconnect the DVL UART lines.

 ## AHRS
 * The AHRS, or Attitude and Heading Reference System, consists of a 6-axis IMU and a 3-axis magnetometer.
 The IMU returns angular velocity and angular acceleration across all 3 axes, and the magnetometer returns the attitude (yaw, pitch, roll).